 Step 1: Be Lit

 See and be seen!
 You should buy and use a GOOD set of bike lights (front and rear) for riding in low-light and in the nighttime.
 The white front light should shine a spot on the ground at least 10 feet in front of the bicycle in the dark.
 Usually, any light claiming 200+ lumens or 10+ lux will get the job done.
 For the rear, just about any red blinking tail light will suffice.
 If you can get USB-rechargeable lights, all the better.
 Lastly, you should remove your lights when you leave your bike to ensure no wandering fingers deprive you of a safe ride home!
-Bike lights may be purchased at the Bike Barn, or stop by the TAPS building for a free pair!
+Bike lights may be purchased at the Bike Barn, or stop by the TS building for a free pair!

 Step 2: Dress for the Wet and Cold

 Davis’ average temperature in November is in the low 60s with mornings being in the low- to mid-40s.
 And then there’s the rain.
 Does that mean we stop biking?
 No way!
 A good pair of waterproof gloves and a rain shell jacket to go over a sweater will handle the weather just fine!
 We suggest rain shells because they can layer on top of anything, but not all thick raincoats have removable insulation.